JesseEmond/theoretical/merge/README.md

           new_buffer_start, new_buffer_length)
 ```

-In actual code, we make this clutter of keeping track of positions a little less worse by wrapping them in a structure (you can see why!)
+In the actual code, we make this clutter of keeping track of positions a little less worse by wrapping them in a structure (you can see why!)

 If we called this with `k=Z`, `buffer` would now have `Z` elements.
 However, in order to make our next step work (making `xs` and `ys` multiples of `Z`), we'll end up moving a bit more than `Z` elements, and we'll explain why.

 ### 1.5) Make `|xs|` and `|ys|` multiples of `Z`

 So, suppose we moved `Z` elements to the end and we wanted to make `xs` and `ys` multiples of `Z` (to make the rest of the algorithm simpler by knowing that all blocks have `Z` elements).
-My initial thought was to just move the `(mod Z)` leftover from each subarray to the end, but imagine this case:
+My initial thought was to just move the `(mod Z)` leftover from each subarray to the end, but see this example:

 ```
 2 3 4 5 6 7 8 9   1